rishindoshi/HTMLWorkshop/README.md

 ## The Beginning

 We're going to begin our journey into HTML with the beginner.html file.
-Let's take a look at the following snippet from the file:
+Create a directory somewhere on your system and create a file called beginner.html within that directory.
+Copy and paste the following snippet of HTML into beginner.html:

 ```html
 <!DOCTYPE html>